Skip to Content

 Skooliepalooza exists in an area where there literally is NO firewood that can be gathered.
 If you do see some small pieces of deadwood around, it’s actually important to the fragile desert ecosystem.

 🔥 The un-gathering has lots of campfires.
-There are big bonfires over by sound camp.
+There are big bonfires over by the sound camp.
 And, smaller campfires start up by other circles of rigs.

-Or, your smaller circle will use it and you’ll have a great time that way.
+Or, your smaller circle will use it, and you’ll have a great time that way.

 7. Pack a Onesie!